spacesuit-extension/SpaceSuit/README.md

   they say they need it, they are lying.
 - Install an ad-blocker such as [uBlock Origin](https://github.com/gorhill/uBlock/).
   Malicious ads can attempt to steal from you.
+- Unplug your Ledger device when you're not using it.
 - If you've got multiple tabs open, and a request to sign a transaction appears on your Ledger device, it could have come from any of the tabs.
 If any of the tabs are suspect, close them before making a transaction.
+- If your ledger device is plugged in when you're in private browsing mode, then it can be used to track you between private and non-private browsing, and indeed across computers.
+- If it looks too good to be true, it probably is.

 ## Using SpaceSuit